Oreshkovo Airfield

-The Oreshkovo airfield is a former air base in Russia located 2 km southeast of Vorotynsk.
-It was a military base with Mi-8 helicopters.
+Oreshkovo Airfield is a general aviation airport in Vorotynsk, Kaluga Oblast, Russia.
+It is privately operated by the flying club "Albatross Aero", which operates general aviation flights as well as hosts the Oreshkovo Airpark aviation museum.

+The airfield was built in the first months of the Great Patriotic War, and later became a Soviet Air Defence Forces base from 1952 to 1960, before serving as a base for DOSAAF.
+From 1992, the base hosted the 336th Independent Helicopter Regiment, later redesignated the 45th Independent Helicopter Regiment, until it was relocated in 2011.

+In 2011, the airfield was transferred from the Russian Air Force to municipal ownership.
+Since 2015 it has been privately operated by "Albatross Aero".

+History

 During the Cold War it was a Soviet Air Defence Forces base.
 The 176th Guards Fighter Aviation Regiment (78th Guards Fighter Aviation Corps PVO, Moscow Air Defence District) was based there from February 1952 to March 1960.

 In July 1992, the 336th Independent Helicopter Regiment returned from Germany to the airfield and was placed under the Moscow Military District.
 The regiment then came under 1st Guards Tank Army from 31 December 1992.

 On 1 October 1997, it was retitled the 45th Independent Helicopter Regiment.

 The military airfield was closed in 2013 after the last unit stationed there, the 45th Independent Helicopter Regiment, was transferred to Vyazma in 2010.

 As of 2023, it no longer has a military identification assigned, but is known by the local civilian code УУФО (UUFO).

 The airfield is home to Mansur, a bear raised from an abandoned cub by pilots with the help of crowdfunding, who lives in a reserve on the airfield.
 The name Mansur means in the local Altaic language.